Rafels/Assignment-1/Assignment1_s929574.md

 /*
 8. In mathematics, a triangle is a polygon with three edges and three vertices.
-Triangles can be classi?ed according to the lengths of their sides. ï An equilateral triangle has all sides the same length. ï An isosceles triangle has two sides of equal length. ï A scalene triangle has all its sides of di?erent lengths.
+Triangles can be classi?ed according to the lengths of their sides.
+‚Ä¢ An equilateral triangle has all sides the same length.
+‚Ä¢ An isosceles triangle has two sides of equal length.
+‚Ä¢ A scalene triangle has all its sides of di?erent lengths.
 Write a program either in C or C++ that checks whether a given triangle is equilateral, isosceles or scalene.
 */